 Please see the current International Student Application for up-to-date information.

-Study English at WSU.
+Study English at WSU Tri-Cities.
 If you qualify academically but can’t meet the minimum English proficiency requirement, you may be able to study English at the University’s Intensive American Language Center (IALC).
 If you complete level 5 of the IALC program with a “B” average and meet all other eligibility requirements, you will be considered for admission.
+Be sure to select the Tri-Cities campus on your IALC application.

 Qualify for a language waiver.
 You can qualify for a language proficiency waiver if you meet one of these criteria at the time you apply: